zaksabeast/PokemonRNGGuides/guides/usum/en/egg no masuda method-shiny charm.md

 1. Once you have the egg you want to be shiny ready to pick up from the daycare helper, save the game in case you mess up and need to start over for the next part.

 2. Stand directly in front of the helper and start the dialogue to accept the egg.
-Then press `Start + Up` to bring up the Game View window ingame.

-3. When you get to the choice of “Yes” or “No”, pause the game (`Start + Select`).
+3. When you get to the choice of “Yes” or “No”, press `Start + Up` to bring up the Game View window ingame, and then pause the game (`Start + Select`).
+    - If the Game View window is already open, close and open it again when at the "Yes" or "No" selection to reset NPC counter.

+4. Check the "Main RNG Egg (PID)" box in 3DSRNGTool under "Current Status".
+Afterwards reset "Filters" by clicking on the gear icon.
-4. Follow the [timeline guide](https://pokemonrng.com/guides/sm/en/timeline.md) to create a timeline and find a target frame.
+    - Then follow the [timeline guide](https://pokemonrng.com/guides/sm/en/timeline.md) to create a timeline.
+    - Creating a timeline is necessary to know what frames you can actually land on due to NPC influence on frames.

+5. After making a timeline you can now search for a target frame that you are able to land on.
     - If you are wanting to RNG the egg to have a specific ESV that is not yours, click on "Edit TSV List" and input TSV(s).
 Then check the "Other TSVs Shiny" box.
-    - Make sure that the "Main RNG Egg (PID)" box is checked to RNG your egg.

-5. After making a timeline you should now have a target frame that you are able to land on.
+    - Check the "Shiny Only" box.
+    - Then "Calculate" to find frames that will give the ESV(s) you want.
+    - Choose any of the blue highlighted frames (lower frames are better because less waiting time).

 6. Advance to that frame and when you land on it, Press `A` to accept egg.